 “None of us have done an event in this way before, and we are getting feedback from all over the place saying this is the best virtual event folks have seen,” says Robert Burroughs, senior vice president of education at AAMI, adding that one attendee even wrote they preferred the REWIRED experience to most live conferences.
 “That may be a bit of hyperbole, but I’ll take it!”

-LIVE at eXchange REWIRED
+LIVE at AAMI eXchange

 The addition of a five-day livestream to the virtual conference proved to be a hit, and among the most popular content was “Good Morning HTM,” a live morning show broadcasted from AAMI headquarters.
 The broadcast, hosted by Burroughs and AAMI’s Danielle McGeary, vice president of healthcare technology management (HTM), introduced attendees to some of the event’s hottest topics and included live Q&As with special guests and surprise announcements.